Due to changing family structures, the inheritance rights of children under Australian family law has been more challenging to deal with.

-In this article, we’ll tackle the different types of children in our society and how the inheritance rights of children apply to them.
+For now, we’ll tackle the different types of children in our society.
+We will also discuss how the inheritance rights of children apply to them.

 Mothers who are incapable of giving birth naturally make use of reproductive technologies.
 However, this may complicate the concept of who is the parent and who carries the responsibility of it.

-In short, the parents who obtain the pregnancy and childbirth are the legal parents of the child, whereas the biological donors are not considered to be the parent of the child.
+In short, the parents who obtain the pregnancy and childbirth are the legal parents of the child.
+However, the biological donors are not considered to be the parents of the child.

-Inheritance rights of children who are adopted are the same are related only to their foster parent and not with their biological parents.
+The inheritance rights of children who are adopted are the same; they are related only to their foster parent and not to their biological parents.

-An illegitimate child is born to parents who weren’t married to each other at the time of the child’s birth.
+An illegitimate child is a child borne out of wedlock.
+It means that the child was born outside a valid marriage between the parents.
 In the past, illegitimate children had no status in society.
-This posed concerns for parents who want to marry as this would affect the preservation of their legitimate child’s inheritance rights.
+This posed concerns for parents who want to marry.
+Why?
+This would affect the preservation of their legitimate child’s inheritance rights.

-Given that the parents marry, later on, the child would still be considered illegitimate.
-Back then, illegitimate children didn’t exactly have entitlements under inheritance standards; now they just have the same rights as legitimate children!
+Given that the parents marry, later on, the law still considers the child illegitimate.
+Back then, illegitimate children didn’t exactly have entitlements under inheritance standards.
+Now, they just have the same rights as legitimate children!

 A parent-child relationship can be understood if the child’s mother and father have been married in the relationship.
 Several states also modified their laws about the inheritance rights of children to favor illegitimate children the right to inherit through one or both parents.

-- In Queensland, stepchildren are regarded as the same as biological children for the purpose of eligibility to make a claim on an estate.
-The stepchild-stepparent relationship only stops after the termination of a marriage like divorces/separations.
-Given that the stepchild’s biological parent dies before the stepparent’s death, and that the relationship between the stepchild’s biological parent and stepparent existed at the same time, the foster relationship still continues
+- Given that the stepchild’s biological parent dies before the stepparent’s death, and that the relationship between the stepchild’s biological parent and stepparent existed at the same time, the foster relationship still continues

 - In New South Wales, stepchildren do not share equal rights with biological children.
 Unlike in Queensland, stepchildren are not automatically eligible to inherit an estate.
-For them to be eligible, they must demonstrate that they were involved with or dependent under the same household of the deceased person.
+For them to be eligible, they must demonstrate that they have an involvement with or is dependent on the same household as the deceased person.

 Dividing Your Estate For Inheritance Rights Of Children